Keyboard shortcuts

 This check is cheap (address parsing only) and needs no wallet state.
 For z_sendmany it runs synchronously, so a policy-rejected recipient fails with -8 before an operation id is ever returned.

 Half 2: the proposal check (wallet actor).
 Whether a send crosses the turnstile depends on which notes fund it, and that is unknown until librustzcash builds the transfer proposal (librustzcash has no privacy-policy concept of its own).
-So the actor's send path (actor::build_proposal_and_pczt / do_send_fused) enforces the single-pool rule on the built proposal, and only for FullPrivacy: enforce_full_privacy walks every proposal step with Step::involves and rejects with -8 if any step touches a transparent component or both shielded pools (single_pool_violated: transparent || (sapling && orchard)).
+So the actor's send path (actor::build_proposal_and_pczt / do_send_fused) enforces the single-pool rule on the built proposal, and only for FullPrivacy: enforce_full_privacy walks every proposal step with Step::involves and rejects with -8 if any step touches a transparent component or more than one shielded pool.
 Inputs, payment outputs, and change all count.
+The rule is stated over the pool count rather than as a list of forbidden pairs, so a fourth pool is covered without another edit; an earlier form that named only Sapling and Orchard let ironwood crossings through (fixed in 0.5.2).
 AllowRevealedAmounts and above skip this check, since crossing is exactly what that rung opts into.
 For z_sendmany this half runs on the background operation, so the failure surfaces in z_getoperationstatus/z_getoperationresult rather than as a synchronous error.

 Why the rungs must not collapse

 An earlier zecd version reduced the policy to a boolean and mapped AllowRevealedAmounts onto AllowRevealedRecipients.
 The result: a caller who set the policy specifically to keep recipients private could still pay a transparent address, silently.
-The four-rung ladder fixes that class of bug structurally, and the unit tests (full_privacy_rejects_transparent_recipients, privacy_from_policy_maps_every_case in src/rpc/wallet_methods.rs) plus the funded regtest tier guard it.
+The ladder fixes that class of bug structurally, and the unit tests (full_privacy_rejects_transparent_recipients, privacy_from_policy_maps_every_case in src/rpc/wallet_methods.rs) plus the funded regtest tier guard it.
 When extending the ladder, add a rung; never fold two rungs together.

 Lineage